-physical (hitting, kicking, theft) verbal (name calling, racist remarks) indirect (spreading rumours, excluding someone from social groups)
+physical (hitting, kicking, theft) verbal (name calling, racist remarks)

+indirect (spreading rumours, excluding someone from social groups)

 Pupils who are being bullied may show changes in behaviour, such as becoming shy and nervous, feigning illness, taking unusual absences or clinging to adults.
 There may be evidence of changes in work patterns, lacking concentration or truanting from school.
-Pupils must be encouraged to report bullying in schools.
+Pupils ARE encouraged to report bullying in Silverdale School and are taught, through PHSE/Child Safe sessions, how to identify bullying and how to recognise the difference between this and a falling out or one off incident.

-Schools' teaching and ancillary staff must be alert to the signs of bullying and act promptly and firmly against it in accordance with school policy.
+All staff are alert to the signs of bullying and act promptly and firmly against it in accordance with school policy.